15 Best Languages for Web Development in 2025

 • Benefits: Widely used for web development, large community and resources.

-• Downsides: inconsistent syntax, potential security concerns.
+• Downsides: inconsistent syntax, and potential security concerns.

 7. Go (Golang)